stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

-an [[exponential curve]], which was based on the idea that there is a natural [[exponential curve]] of population anyways and there is a natural growth of goods and services correlated. but that was true at an early part of the curve that was supposed to be an s curve, right? so we have an [[exponential curve]] that inflects, goes into an x curve, but we don't have the s curve part of the financial system planned. the financial system has to keep doing exponential growth or it breaks.
-[1999](https://www.youtube.com/watch?v=g7WtcTATa2U&t=1999.89s)

-and not only is that key to the financial system, because what does it mean to have a financial system without interest? say it's a very deeply different system. that formalizing that was also key to our solution to not have world war iii, right? the history of the world in terms of war does not look great, that the major empires and major nations don't stay out of violent conflict with each other very long. and world war i was supposed to be the war
+an [[exponential curve]], which was based on the idea that there is a natural [[exponential curve]] of population anyways and there is a natural growth of goods and services correlated. but that was true at an early part of the curve that was supposed to be an s curve, right? so we have an [[exponential curve]] that inflects, goes into an x curve, but we don't have the s curve part of the [[financial system]] planned. the [[financial system]] has to keep doing exponential growth or it breaks. and not only is that key to the financial system, because what does it mean to have a [[financial system]] without interest? say it's a very deeply different system. that formalizing that was also key to our solution to not have world war iii, right? the history of the world in terms of war does not look great, that the major empires and major nations don't stay out of violent conflict with each other very long. and world war i was supposed to be the war